There are 2 types of headaches:

 - be more sensitive to sound (phonophobia)

-If your child gets complicated migraines, there may be nervous system (neurological) symptoms before, during, or after the migraine such as:
+If your child gets migraine attacks with more complex auras, they may also have other nervous system (neurological) symptoms before, during, or after the migraine such as:

 - weakness in their arms, legs, or both

-- double vision (because eye movements are weaker)
+- double vision (because their eye movements are weaker)

 - feeling unsteady when walking